 In April 2018, the girlfriends reunited at Nita’s house for their annual trip (Nita put black tape on the offending steps as a warning).
 Ottman who knows how important it was to receive excellent care at a critical time, also dropped by to visit Dr. Rosenbaum.

 Tom Trama Wears His Shoulder Surgery Proudly

-After a lifetime working in construction, Tom Trama’s shoulders could no longer carry the load.
-At age 69, he found he could no longer lift his arms to do simple things like wash his hair, or put on a jacket or a shirt.
-After undergoing total shoulder joint replacement surgery on both shoulders at AdventHealth Palm Coast in 2015, Trama is so happy with the results that he wears them —literally.
-He had a T-shirt made that features the x-rays of his new shoulders.
+After a lifetime of working in construction, Tom Trama’s shoulders could no longer carry the load.
+At 69, he could no longer lift his arms to do simple things like wash his hair or put on a shirt.
+In 2015, Tom had total shoulder joint replacement surgery on both shoulders at AdventHealth Palm Coast and is so happy with the results that he wears them — literally.
+He had a T-shirt made that features the X-rays of his new shoulders.